 Teens interested in becoming a Teen Wild Guide need to submit a completed Teen Wild Guide Application and also submit 2 letters of recomendation.
 Information orientations are recommended so that you will have the opportunity to ask questions and learn more about the program.

-After we receive your completed application, participants will contacted for an interview.
+After we receive your completed application, participants will be contacted for an interview.
 Once accepted, teens must attend 12 hours of required training.
 Training is essential to being a well prepared volunteer and we are unable to provide make-up trainings.
 Carefully review our current list of information orientations, application deadlines, and training dates to ensure that you will be able to attend before applying to be a Teen Wild Guide.
+Carefully review our current list of to ensure that you will be able to attend before applying to be a Teen Wild Guide.

 Community & Group Programs